 My primary focus is in helping everyday families develop an estate plan that plans for and protects their families when they are no longer able to do so themselves, protecting them from the devastating effects of disability and death, and developing a plan that minimizes taxes, expenses and court involvement.
 I believe it is important to educate families on their options when it comes to estate planning, and I offer educational seminars and webinars on a variety of estate planning topics to both the general public and private groups as well.

-I am a former member of the American Academy of Estate Planning Attorneys, an active member of Wealth Counsel, a member of the North Shore Women Lawyer’s Association, a certified Mediator, and an established speaker on estate planning.
+I am a former member of the American Academy of Estate Planning Attorneys, an active member of Wealth Counsel, a member of the North Shore Women Lawyer’s Association, a certified Mediator, and an established speaker on estate planning, as well as the Author of the book “Ladies Legacies – Estate Planning for Women“.

 Outside of the office, I enjoy spending time with family, my children and friends, walking, going to the gym, and spending lots of play time with my two dogs, Jax and Dexter.